Admissions Enquiries

 |

-- Include in the main text of your message a short statement about your background (what you have studied so far, your degree result or grade average, any relevant experience) and research interests.
+(i) include a short statement about your academic background (what you have studied so far, your degree result or grade average, any relevant experience) and your research interests;

-- Indicate why you wish to work with that member of staff, in particular (not just Cambridge in general), and what you can bring to the research group.
-Demonstrate your awareness of their research and how it aligns with your research interests.
+(ii) indicate why you wish to work with that member of staff, in particular (not just Cambridge in general); and what you can bring to their research group.
+You will need to demonstrate your awareness of their research and how it aligns with your research interests.

-Please be aware that our PhD supervisors receive large numbers of enquiries, and therefore cannot give detailed feedback on your proposal.
+- Our PhD supervisors receive large numbers of enquiries, and therefore cannot give detailed feedback on your proposal or engage in extended email correspondence.

 Supervisor Name |